aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 check noResourceLeak for 5
 ```
-When executed, _check_ command instructs the analyzer to look for a _counterexample_ -- a system trace that represents a violation of the property.
-In our case, a counterexample, if it exists would consist of a scenarion in which a malicious script or server accesses a piece of critical resource.
+When executed, the _check_ command instructs the analyzer to look for a _counterexample_ -- a system trace that represents a violation of the property.
+In our case, a counterexample, if it exists would consist of a scenario in which a malicious script or server accesses a piece of critical resource.

 The analysis is _exhaustive_, in that it will consider every possible configuration and behavior of the system (up to the specified bound), and so if there is a counterexample to the property, then the analyzer is guaranteed to find it.